CDCgov/cfa-immunization-uptake-projection/docs/model_details.md

 # Overview

-This is a summary of the model structures used to capture and forecast vaccine uptake.
-There are currently two model structures: an autoregressive and a Hill function.
+This is a summary of the models used to capture and forecast vaccine uptake.
+There are currently two models: an autoregressive and a Hill function.
 Each model proposes a latent true uptake curve, which is subject to observation error.
-Each model also uses a hierarchical structure to account for multiple grouping factors (e.g. season, geography, age, and/or race).
-In particular, the parameters governing the latent true uptake curve for each group (a combination of one value of each grouping factor) are given by their baseline values plus deviations drawn from the distributions representing each grouping factor.
+Each model uses a hierarchy to account for grouping factors (e.g. season, geography, age, and/or race).
+In particular, the parameters governing the latent true uptake curve for each group (a combination of one value of each grouping factor) are given by baseline values plus deviations drawn from distributions representing each grouping factor.

 # Notation